Gambia Entry Requirements

 Restricted Items

-• Animals and animal products - require veterinary health certificates and import permits from the Department of Livestock Services
+• Fresh meat and dairy products - require veterinary import permit from Department of Livestock Services

 Health Requirements